Alien-Worlds/alienteleport/contracts/teleporteth/README.md

 ```

 ### Configutration
 Use truffle-config.js file to change your test net settings.
+The current settings need a mnemonic key phrase stored in a file called "`.secret`".

 ### Run eth contract tests
 1. Start two consoles